Reflections on the use of generative artificial intelligence in higher education, supported by ARU's Centre for Innovation in Higher Education.

 About this event

-Dr Tünde Varga-Atkins (University of Liverpool), Dr Natasa Lackovic (Lancaster University) and Dr Run Wen (XJTLU, China) will consider how Generative AI is being used in multimodal learning in higher education contexts.
+Dr Tünde Varga-Atkins (University of Liverpool), Dr Natasa Lackovic (Lancaster University) and Dr Run Wen (XJTLU, China) considered how Generative AI is being used in multimodal learning in higher education contexts.

 The fifth of a series of events as part of AI Collaborations Series II.
 Reflections on the use of generative artificial intelligence in Higher Education.

-In this session Dr Tünde Varga-Atkins and colleagues will discuss the use of AI in multimodal learning.
+In this session Dr Tünde Varga-Atkins and colleagues discussed the use of AI in multimodal learning.
 GenAI is increasingly capable of producing multimodal content, including (but not limited to) text, speech, audio, image or video.
 Multimodal GenAI can be, and is being, used to create, manipulate, and adapt content and combine different semiotic forms together, to produce multimodal artefacts.
-During this session, we will explore how Generative AI is being used in multimodal learning in higher education contexts via inquiry graphics and in other ways.
+During this session, they explored how Generative AI is being used in multimodal learning in higher education contexts via inquiry graphics and in other ways.

 Wednesday, 21 May 2025, 1-2pm, online via Teams